WADI’AH DEPOSIT TAKING INSTRUMENT

 Difference between the two

 Custodian in wadiah yad al-amanah cannot utilize the deposit without the owner’s consent.
-At the same time, since there is no guarantee that the deposit can be returned when needed, this type does not charge any liability on the custodian in case of loss or damage except for negligence.
+At the same time, since there is no guarantee that the deposit can be returned when needed, hence no liability is charged on the custodian in case of loss or damage except for negligence.

 On the other hand, the custodian in wadiah yad al-dhamanah is entitled to use the deposited assets for transaction and other profit purpose with risk-taking regardless of consent from the owner, but since any profit from this type belongs to the custodian, offering some portion of profit as a gift (hibah) is at the custodian’s discretion.